Using a Firewall

 Certain applications such as filesharing and VoIP programs are blocked.
 Anyone requiring access to these programs must

-have approval from their Department Chair or higher, and must submit the appropriate Firewall Exclusion Request from our Service Request Forms page with complete information.
-This requires advanced technical
+have approval from their Department Chair or higher, and must have a staff member in their Certified IT Group submit the appropriate Firewall Exclusion Request from our Service Request Forms page with complete information.

 Students who would like to use blocked programs in campus housing can contact an Internet Service Provider such as Verizon or Time Warner and run the